zslwyuan/AMF-Placer/doc/pages/_2_4_ExtractDesignInformationfromVivado.md

 </center>

-Below is an example showing what text file is in the extracted archive file.
+Below is an example showing what text file is in the extracted archive file, e.g. OpenPiton_allCellPinNet.zip in the screenshot.
+We organize the content in the file mainly for user readibility and easier debugging/checking in Vivado.
 The information of each cell will cost multiple lines.

 The first line for a cell in the design netlist will be the one begin with "curCell=> " and provide the name and type of the cell.